vmware/pyvmomi/docs/vim/vm/ScheduledHardwareUpgradeInfo/HardwareUpgradeStatus.rst

 --------

 failed
    Upgrade failed.
-For more information about the failureSee `fault`_
+For more information about the failureSee `fault <vim/vm/ScheduledHardwareUpgradeInfo.rst#fault>`_

 none
    No scheduled upgrade ever happened.